untool/mixinable/README.md

 // 2
 ```

+`pipe` returns a `Promise` if one of its implementations does.
+If you want it to always return a `Promise`, i.e. if you can not be sure whether one of your implementations might return one, please use `define.async.pipe`.

 #### ```define.compose```

 `compose` works essentially identically as `pipe`, but in reverse order: the very last implementation receives the initial value and the first implementation returns the final output.